isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-import-media-configuration.md

 1. your asset collection will be created as a SFCC custom attribute (whatever the media is a link or a file)
 ![Asset collection converted into a product attribute](../img/sfcc-cartridge-attribute-link-array.png)

 2. The related information is stored as an index array (the sorting of the media in the PIM is maintained into this index order).
-By searching in the product attribute the ID you will find the related media information.
+By searching the ID in the product attribute, you will find the related media information.

 3. in our exemple `akeneo_amAssetCollectionLinkAndBinScopable` is equal to `["asset1_vdo_ytb_en"]`.
 That means: there is only one asset in the asset collection and this asset has `asset1_vdo_ytb_en` for ID.
 If you search the product attribute `asset1_vdo_ytb_en` then you will find: